natelistrom/natelistrom.github.io/_posts/2022-04-15-pae-expectation.md

 ### Reward and insight

-Schoeller and Perlovsky cite a 2012 paper by Levine, which suggests that knowledge acquisition leverages a "network involving association cortex, dorsolateral prefrontal cortex, orbitofrontal cortex, striatum, opioids, and dopamine." <sup>{% include schoellerAndPerlovsky-2016.html %}</sup> (In other words, structures of the brain associated with reward.)
+Schoeller and Perlovsky cite a 2012 paper by Levine, which suggests that knowledge acquisition leverages a "network involving association cortex, dorsolateral prefrontal cortex, orbitofrontal cortex, striatum, opioids, and dopamine." <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>)</cite> (In other words, structures of the brain associated with reward.)

 Pelowski proposes that knowledge acquisition can trigger peak aesthetic experience.
-This happens through significant change in understanding, which we experience as insight. <sup>{% include pelowski-2015.html %}</sup>
+This happens through significant change in understanding, which we experience as insight. <cite>(<a href="/bibliography#pelowski2015">Pelowski</a>)</cite>

-> "The resetting [of engagement with challenging knowledge], if it is particularly profound, is also tied to experience of harmony as well as catharsis, pleasure." <sup>{% include pelowski-2015.html %}</sup>
+> "The resetting [of engagement with challenging knowledge], if it is particularly profound, is also tied to experience of harmony as well as catharsis, pleasure." <cite>(<a href="/bibliography#pelowski2015">Pelowski</a>)</cite>

 Pelowski didn't monitor activity in people's brains for his study, but the relationships between reward systems, knowledge acquisition, and peak aesthetic experience are certainly suggestive.